-The fabled “Mountains of the Moon” lie in the western Uganda on the Congo border with snow covered, equatorial peaks rising to a height of 5110m and lower slopes blanketed in moorland and rich montane forest.
-A trip into the Rwenzori’s is an exhilarating and rewarding experience but one, which must be well planned.
+Rwenzori Mountains National Park protects the fabled “Mountains of the Moon” in Western Uganda on the Congo border with snow covered, equatorial peaks rising to a height of 5110m and lower slopes blanketed in moorland and rich montane forest.
+A trip into the Rwenzoris is an exhilarating and rewarding experience but one, which must be well planned.
 The key to an enjoyable visit is to “be prepared” the central circuit hike takes six nights/ seven days and reaches an altitude of 14,000 ft (4,267m) above sea level.
 The conditions on the mountain are a challenge to even an experienced hiker.
 This mountain is renowned for its un-engineered, steep and slippery trail and frequent rain.
 Rain and cold temperatures, bogs, mud, steep terrain and high altitude make a challenging trip.
 Never the less it is exciting, you need to try it.

 Birding in Rwenzori Mountains National Park.